hyperledger/iroha-2-docs/src/guide/advanced/ffi.md

 | `FfiType`    | This trait defines a corresponding `ReprC` type for a given `Rust` type.
 The defined `ReprC` type is used in place of the `Rust` type in the API of the generated FFI function.|
 | `FfiConvert` | This trait defines two methods `into_ffi` and `try_from_ffi` that are used to perform the conversion of the `Rust` type to/from `ReprC` type. |

 Note that there is no ownership transfer over FFI except for opaque pointer types.
-Any other types that carry ownership, such as `Vec<T>`, are cloned.
+All other types that carry ownership, such as `Vec<T>`, are cloned.

 ### Name Mangling